France route to the final Euro 2024: Possible knock-out stage opponents for Les Bleus

 If France finish top of group D

-Last 16: If France win Group D, which they are favourites to do, they will take on the runners-up in Group F. If this group goes to the form book it could be a relatively easy start to the knockouts with the likely opponents being Czechia or Turkey with Portugal winning that group.
+Last 16: If France win Group D, which they are favourites to do, they will take on the runners-up in Group F. Based on current standings, this would be Turkey.

-Quarter-finals: The likelihood then is a face-off with the Group E winners in the quarter-finals.
-The odds suggest this could be Slovakia, unless Belgium can rally from their shock defeat.
-There is a chance that France could play one of the third-placed teams at this round too, if that team defeats the Group E winners in the round of 16.
+Quarter-finals: The likelihood then is a face-off with the Group E winners, a group in which all four teams are on three points.
+Belgium could seal first by beating Ukraine, but they will have to settle for a second if Slovakia win their final group game vs Romania.

-Semi-finals: France would take on either the winner of Group C, possibly England, a third-placer from groups D/E/F (so potentially a re-match from their own group), or a runner-up from Groups A or B, potentially Switzerland or Spain/Italy/Croatia.
+Semi-finals: The highest-ranked opponent at this stage is likely the winner of Group C, possibly England.
+Alternatives include a third-placer from groups D/E/F (so potentially a re-match from their own group), or a runner-up from Groups A or B, Italy.
 France and England met in the World Cup quarter-final after clearing every hurdle to get to that stage.
-One might expect for this to happen again.

-Final: France would be up against the winner from the other bracket, potentially Portugal in a repeat of the Euro 2016 final, or Germany, who Les Bleus have lost to twice in a matter of months.
+Final: France would be up against the winner from the other bracket, potentially Portugal in a repeat of the Euro 2016 final, or Germany, who Les Bleus have lost to twice in a matter of months, or Spain.

 If France finish runner-up in group D

-Last 16: It would be a slight surprise if France were to only qualify second from their group (they have topped their group in the last four major tournaments).
-However, in this case, they would go into the other bracket and start against a fellow runner-up from Group E, possibly Belgium.
+Last 16: After drawing with the Netherlands it is possible France finish second in their group.
+However, in this case, they would go into the other bracket and start against a fellow runner-up from Group E. All teams in this group are on three points.
+The worst-case scenario is Belgium.
+Alternatives include Romania, Ukraine or Slovakia.

-Quarter-final: Here, Les Bleus would most likely take on Portugal if they win Group F. Alternatively, it would be a third-placer from Groups A/B/C.
+Quarter-final: Here, Les Bleus would most likely take on Portugal if they win Group F. Alternatively, it would be a third-placer from Groups A/B/C — so Hungary, Croatia or a yet-to-be-confirmed opponent.

-Final: If the odds have it right, England would be their showpiece opponents.
+Final: Based on odds and current standings, England would be their showpiece opponents.
 Or a rematch against whichever team won France’s group in their stead.

 This is a trickier route, with Portugal, Germany, and a final to win.